stormasm/mui-tutorial/README.md

 [mui-drawer](https://stormasm.github.io/mui-drawer/) and it is assumed that you have already reviewed the concepts and documentation associated with that repo.

-### Github Worlds

-Github Worlds is a set of repositories located inside this tutorial that shows simple visualization techniques using Material-UI
-**[cards](https://material-ui.com/demos/cards/)**.
-The idea behind the set of demos is that data is retrieved from the **[Github Graphql API](https://developer.github.com/v4/)** and stored in static JSON files which are then retrieved from some cloud server and displayed inside a data visualization of Github API endpoints.
-Eventually, (in the future) this data might come live from the Graphql API but for now (in order to reduce complexity of the demo) we decided to use a simpler approach of static JSON files.

 ### A Data Visualization Framework

 We are in the process of developing a simple generic data visualization